Joey Krehbiel: Baltimore Orioles

 On September 21, 2021, Krehbiel was claimed off waivers by the Baltimore Orioles.
 Krehbiel appeared in 5 games for the Orioles in 2021, pitching to a 4.91 ERA.
-He made the opening day roster for the first time in his career in 2022.
+He made the Opening Day roster for the first time in his career in 2022.
+On July 16, Krehbiel pitched in relief of Cionel Pérez against the Tampa Bay Rays.
+He faced the final batter of the game, Luke Raley, in the 11th inning, and struck him out on 5 pitches to earn his first career save.
+Krehbiel made 56 appearances out of the bullpen for Baltimore, registering a 5–5 record and 3.90 ERA with 45 strikeouts and 1 save in 57 2/3 innings pitched.